pedramnova/Tiny-Edge-LLM/README.md

-# Tiny-Edge-LLM
+# Tiny Edge-LLM
-Using Attention Mechanisms for Smart Pruning in Resource-Constrained Edge Devices
+This project explores pruning and quantization for T5 deployment on Edge TPU.